Updated June 16, 2023

 - She solved the problem on the board.

-Humans would understand it easily that ‘board’ in the first sentence refers to the board of directors and in the second one, it refers to a blackboard but it not the case with computers.
+Humans would understand easily that ‘board’ in the first sentence refers to the board of directors, and in the second one, it refers to a blackboard, but it is not the case with computers.

-Despite these difficulties, computers are enhancing their ability to understanding human languages.
+Despite these difficulties, computers are enhancing their ability to understand human languages.
 Knowledge of various linguistic fields helps to speed up this process:

-- Morphology: It is the study of the formation of words from basic or primitive units.
+- Morphology is the study of the formation of words from basic or primitive units.

-- Morpheme: It refers to a basic unit of meaning in a language.
+- Morpheme refers to a basic unit of meaning in a language.

-- Phonology: It is the study of systems of sounds.
+- Phonology is the study of systems of sounds.

-- Syntax: It refers to the way words and phrases are arranged to form a sentence.
+- Syntax refers to how words and phrases are arranged to form a sentence.

-- Semantics: It refers to the meaning of the words and the sentences.
+- Semantics refers to the meaning of the words and the sentences.

-- Pragmatics: It refers to understanding, interpreting and using sentences in different situations.
+- Pragmatics refers to understanding, interpreting, and using sentences in different situations.

-- Discourse: It refers to how the preceding sentence affects the meaning or interpretation of the next sentence.
+- Discourse refers to how the preceding sentence affects the meaning or interpretation of the next sentence.

-- World Knowledge: It refers to the general knowledge about the world.
+- World Knowledge refers to general knowledge about the world.

 Working with NLP

-The process of Natural Language Processing can be done in three steps:
+We can break down the process of Natural Language Processing into three steps:

-Let us understand each step one by one:
+Let us see each step one by one:

 It refers to reading the written text in human or natural language.
-It is a process of analyzing and understanding the natural language received by the computer as an input.
-The computer uses various algorithms or built-in statistical model which performs speech recognition which helps to convert the received natural language into a programming language.
-This is done by performing Lexical Analysis which divides the whole received data into small sentences or words.
+It is a process of analyzing and understanding the natural language received by the computer as input.
+The computer uses various algorithms or built-in statistical models that perform speech recognition, which helps convert the received natural language into a programming language.
+Performing lexical analysis involves dividing the received data into smaller sentences or words.

-In this process, grammatical forms such as nouns, adjectives, verbs, tenses, etc are identified using Lexicon rules called syntactic analysis.
-It also draws the exact or dictionary meaning of the text called semantic analysis.
-It also performs discourse Integration which interprets the meaning of a sentence according to the preceding sentence.
+In this process, grammatical forms such as nouns, adjectives, verbs, tenses, etc., are identified using Lexicon rules called syntactic analysis.
+It also draws the exact or dictionary meaning of the text, called semantic analysis.
+Finally, it also performs discourse Integration which interprets the meaning of a sentence according to the preceding sentence.